Hedlen/awesome-segment-anything/README.md

 # Awesome Segment Anything [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 Segment Anything has led to a new breakthrough in the field of Computer Vision (CV), and this repository will continue to track and summarize the research progress of Segment Anything in various fields, including Papers/Projects, etc.

-If you find this repository helpful, please consider Starts ⭐ or Sharing ⬆️.
+If you find this repository helpful, please consider Stars ⭐ or Sharing ⬆️.
 Thanks.

 ## News
 ```